Couleslaw/Expression-simplification/README.md

 ## Limitations

-It is not perfect and may not simplify some expressions as much as you would like.
+The program is not perfect and may not simplify some expressions as much as you would like.
 This is the case especially for polynomial division.
 The most complex polynomial division it can do is

 $$\frac{kax^n+kb}{ax^n+b}=k.$$